 Here’s why apoptosis is so important:

 How does apoptosis work?
 It’s triggered by signals within the cell or from the cell’s environment.
 These signals activate a series of proteins within the cell, which leads to the cell’s death.
-Importantly, the dying cell sends out signals to immune cells, which come and engulf the cell debris, cleaning up after the cell’s demise.
+Importantly, the dying cell sends signals to immune cells.
+These immune cells then come and engulf the cell debris, cleaning up after the cell’s demise.

 So, while apoptosis might sound a bit morbid, it’s a vital process for keeping organisms healthy.
-It’s a bit like taking out the trash – by getting rid of cells that are no longer needed or could cause trouble, apoptosis helps keep the body in balance.
+It’s a bit like taking out the trash.
+By removing cells that are no longer needed or could cause trouble, apoptosis helps keep the body in balance.

 Stem Cells